 If you’re looking to add on to your current warehouse to expand its size, it’s important to know your current usage for the same reason as already stated.
 Structurally adding on to a warehouse is just as costly of a project as moving to a new warehouse.
 If you’re going to make that big of a change, it would be critical that you know exactly what you need.
 When it comes to having control over the outcome of the space your warehouse is going to have, you can tailor it to your exact needs.
 Planning what you need and want beforehand can help determine how much space you do or don’t need.

 If you want to better utilize your current space, the essential information needed would be to know your theoretical capacity or the warehouse’s optimal level of capacity if everything were 100% efficient.
-That number will never realistically be achieved, which is also why it’s important to know your working capacity, or how much of that optimal capacity you are currently utilizing.
-This differs for everyone, but usually ranges from around 60% utilization of the optimal capacity to about 90% of the optimal capacity.
+That number will never really be achieved, which is also why it’s important to know your working capacity, or how much of that optimal capacity you are currently utilizing.
+This differs for everyone but usually ranges from around 60% utilization of the optimal capacity to about 90% of the optimal capacity.

 So now that you understand why you need to determine the current space you’re using, let’s talk about the next steps in the process of determining space usage.